Home

 Drop into incidents from your terminal

-The Parium CLI connects you directly to war room sessions from your own terminal.
-No browser, no context switching — just parium open and you're in.
+The Parium CLI connects you directly to shared incident sessions from your own terminal.
+No browser, no context switching.
+Just parium open and you're in.

-• WebSocket terminal attach — real SSH-like sessions
+• WebSocket terminal attach for real SSH-like sessions

-• Dark, light, and mono themes — auto-detects your terminal
+• Dark, light, and mono themes that auto-detect your terminal

 • Browser-to-terminal handoff with secure tokens